h-best-sap/sap-samples-for-china/README.md

 # Some SAP samples for China developer.

-This repository container some SAP BTP Samples for China developers including partners, customers, employees.
+This repository contains some SAP BTP Samples for China developers including partners, customers, employees.
 We will describe details in Chinese for convenience.

 **Disclaimer**: this repository is not official support by SAP.